Noah-Parsons/fusion-tree-benchmark/docs/Explanation.md

-# The whole story: from knowing nothing to where the project is today
+# An explanation of the project and its current progress

-This guide explains **everything** in this project, in order, assuming you know nothing about computer science.
-Read it from top to bottom, like a book.
+This guide explains the entire project, in order, assuming you know nothing about computer science.
 Each chapter builds on the one before.

 - To install and run things, use [START_HERE.md](START_HERE.md).
 - To look up a word, use [GLOSSARY.md](GLOSSARY.md).

-**Reading time:** about an hour.
-There are check-yourself questions at the end, with answers.

 ---